Metric Entropy of Ellipsoids in Banach Spaces: Techniques and Precise Asymptotics: Applications to Besov Spaces

 \section{Applications to Besov Spaces}

-We now show how the tools developed in this paper can be applied to characterize the metric entropy of function sets in Besov spaces $B_{p_1, p_2}^s$.
+We now show how the tools developed in this paper can be applied to characterize the metric entropy of function sets in Besov spaces $B_{p_1, p_2}^s(\Omega)$ with domain (nonempty, bounded, and open) $\Omega \subset \mathbb{R}^d$ (see, e.g., \cite[Section~C.3]{grohsPhaseTransitionsRate2021} for a definition).
 These spaces provide a rich framework that encompasses a wide range of classical function spaces.
 Notably, they correspond to Hölder-Zygmund spaces when $p_1=p_2=\infty$ (see, e.g., \cite[Chapter 2.5.7]{triebelTheoryFunctionSpaces1983}) and are closely related to Sobolev spaces or, more generally, Triebel-Lizorkin spaces (see, e.g., \cite[Chapter 2.3.2, Proposition 2 and Chapter 2.5.6]{triebelTheoryFunctionSpaces1983} for a formalization of this relation).
 The result we obtain for Besov spaces in Theorem~\ref{thm:depomdomainn} below hence immediately applies to all these spaces.